 The findings thus far point to a significant effect of the different policies and arrangements on women's ability to gain equality within their families.
 To get an impression of how policies matter, we calculated the predicted earning contribution of a typical two-child family (based on the coefficients in Model 2 of Table 2) allowing only the three policy measures-long maternity leave, rate of childcare, and rate of part-time employment-to vary across countries.
 Fig. 4 illustrates the variation in women's economic contribution that results merely from cross-country policy variations.
 Because countries have different policy bundles, and since every policy has its distinctive effect, the predicted earning contribution is the outcome of each country's unique policy configurations.
-The lowest earning contribution of women (28%) is observed in the Netherlands, which also has the highest rate of part-time employment, while the highest earning contribution is in Hungary (39%), which has the lowest rate of part-time employment.
-All countries at the high end of the distribution-Hungary, Denmark and the USA-have relatively low rates of part-time employment.
+The lowest earning contribution of women (28%) is observed in the Netherlands, which also has the highest rate of part-time employment, while the highest earning contribution-Hungary, Denmark and the USA-have relatively low rates of part-time employment.
 Likewise, all four countries at the other extreme-Norway, the Netherlands, Australia and the UK-have high rates of part-time employment.
 These findings imply that what affects mostly women's ability to gain equality within the household is the availability (or rather the lack) of part-time work.
 These findings support the claim that the penalties associated with this type of employment may be more substantial than its gains (see e.g.,